API proxy vs API gateway: What works for you?

 Looking to choose an API solution?
 Read our expert guide to help you decide between an API proxy and API gateway.

-When building your API infrastructure, choosing between an API proxy and an API gateway can significantly impact your system’s performance, security and scalability.
+When building your API infrastructure, choosing between an API proxy and an API gateway can significantly impact your system’s performance, security, and scalability.
 While both tools serve as intermediaries between clients and backend services, their capabilities and use cases differ substantially.
-Let’s explore which solution best fits your specific needs.

 What is an API proxy?

-An API proxy is an intermediary layer between the client applications and the backend APIs.
-It directs incoming API requests to the appropriate backend service, providing authentication, rate limiting, and request/response transformation features.
+An API proxy is a lightweight intermediary layer that sits between client applications and backend APIs, handling request routing, authentication, rate limiting, and response transformation.

 • Granular control: An API proxy allows you to control and manage individual API endpoints separately.
 This is useful when different endpoints have different security requirements or rate limits.

-• Security: By centralising authentication and authorisation mechanisms at the proxy level, you can protect your backend services from unauthorised access.
+• Security: By centralizing authentication and authorization mechanisms at the proxy level, you can protect your backend services from unauthorized access.

 • Performance: API proxies can cache responses, reducing the load on backend servers and improving response times.